 For information about their collections, please visit their Home Page.
 Collections include:

-You can also access the library's online catalogue.
+You can also access their online catalogue.
 No images of their holdings are available in the catalogue, but most documents are described in detail, with some including a transcription of the document concerned.
 Old photographs of Cornwall can be searched through their photograph database, with this collection including over 160,000 photographs and postcards.

 Opening Hours can be found by going to their visit the Library page.

-The Library is located in Central Redruth at the Cornwall Centre on Alma Place.
+They are located in Central Redruth at the Cornwall Centre on Alma Place.
 It is situated near bus and train links.
 A public car park is located behind the building.
 There is disabled access at the main entrance.

 There is a public car park near to the building.